Ric Lewis: Other positions

 He was a director of Grassroot Soccer in South Africa, and of the Smurfit School of Business of University College Dublin.

-In June 2020, the Board of Legal & General Group announced Lewis’ appointment as an independent non-executive director.
+In March 2025, the House of Commons' Treasury Committee approved Lewis' appointment as the Chair of the Crown Estate.
+He had been the government's preferred candidate.

 As of October, 2020, Lewis was taking part in a 12-week financial podcast, 'The Mentor', where he had teamed up with David Whitely to mentor three young people.
 Each of the young people gets £5000 and an hour per week with Lewis.
 The Mentor is a non-profit podcast and all funds raised go to the Black Heart Foundation.

 In February 2021, Lewis was awarded the Urban Land Institute (ULI) European Leader Award for his contribution to urban development and real estate, along with his civic and social endeavours as part of the Black Heart Foundation.